State won’t investigate Seattle mayor’s use of campaign funds to fight 2008 abuse allegations

 Murray has denied the allegations and says he’s continuing to do his job and seek re-election this fall.

-While Clifford’s PDC complaint is mooted by the statute of limitations, Fielding Lopez said it’s not clear whether or not Murray’s payments in 2008 would have violated state law.
+While Clifford’s PDC complaint is mooted by the statute of limitations, Fielding Lopez said it’s not clear whether Murray’s payments in 2008 would have violated state law.

 Many state lawmakers in Washington face only token re-election opponents, allowing them to amass large campaign surpluses.